Mohamed5550/The-Pragmatic-Programmer/Notes/0 Introduction.md

 ## What Makes a Pragmatic programmer?

-- Each developer is unique and will have their own environment, if you are a pragmatic programmer, you will share mane of these charactaristics:
+- Each developer is unique and will have their own environment, if you are a pragmatic programmer, you will share many of these charactaristics:

-  - *Early adopter/fast adapter*: you will love new things and you will get familiar with them fast, your confidince will come from experience
+  - *Early adopter/fast adapter*: you will love new things and you will get familiar with them fast, your confidince comes from experience

   - *Inquisitive*: You will always ask questions about black boxes